A swashbuckling left-handed batsman and developing seamer, Stokes made history in 2016 by blasting England's fastest Test double-century.

 His achievement also arrived during a world-record sixth-wicket stand of 399 with Jonny Bairstow, who compiled his maiden international ton.

-Stokes was selected for the England Under-19 squad to tour South Africa in January and February 2009 without having made a senior appearance for Durham.
+Stokes' talent was apparent from a young age when he was selected for the England Under-19 squad to tour South Africa in January and February 2009 without having made a senior appearance for Durham.